Chinese Herbal Medicine: Everything You Need To Know

 Teas and Decoctions

-Herbs are often prepared as teas or decoctions to extract their medicinal properties.
+Practitioners often prepare herbs as teas or decoctions to extract their medicinal properties.
 This involves boiling the herbs in water to create a potent liquid that can be consumed as a beverage.
 Teas and decoctions are commonly used for their ease of preparation and effectiveness in delivering the active compounds of the herbs.

 Powders and Granules

-Herbs can be ground into powders or granules for easy consumption.
+Herbs ground into powders or granules offer a convenient alternative for easy consumption.
 These forms are convenient for individuals who may not have the time or resources to prepare teas or decoctions.
 Powders and granules can be mixed with water or other liquids and consumed as a drink, or they can be added to food.

 Capsules and Tablets

-Herbal extracts are also available in capsule and tablet forms for convenience.
+Manufacturers also offer herbal extracts in capsule and tablet forms for convenience.
 These forms are particularly popular in modern times, as they allow for precise dosing and easy administration.
 Capsules and tablets are often used for long-term treatment and maintenance of health.

 Applications and Efficacy